-While IoT is not new - since the internet was invented, various devices have been connected and networked in attempts to improve convenience, functionality, and other purposes - these now hallmarks of IoT are increasingly achieving much greater success and occurring on a more pervasive scale.
-Indeed, the rapid growth of networked devices and internet applications due to the availability of components, internet service, and the technology that make internet connection possible - such as Smart Grid, Smart Cities, and Connected Autos - have us rapidly evolving toward an internet of everything.
+While IoT is not new - since the Internet was invented, various devices have been connected and networked in attempts to improve convenience, functionality, and other purposes - these now hallmarks of IoT are increasingly achieving much greater success and occurring on a more pervasive scale.
+Indeed, the rapid growth of networked devices and Internet applications due to the availability of components, Internet service, and the technology that make Internet connection possible - whether we are talking about Smart Grid, Smart Cities, Connected Autos - have us fast headed toward an Internet of Everything.
 Given this, the U.S. government and other government bodies must look at the underlying technologies and assess where current authority, oversight, and regulation already exist.
 They should also seek to identify areas where government has taken successful approaches, and replicate that activity in other areas.
 There are a number of relevant policy areas where authorities already exist, where government is facilitating IoT development, and where industry is working with government to address new or evolving issues stemming from the IoT, including cybersecurity.